Correcting exponentiality test for binned earthquake magnitudes: Introduction

 These conclusions remain unchanged when alternative numerical choices are adopted.
-In particular, using the median instead of the mean of the $N_{\mathrm{NOISE}}$ p-values (line 22 in Algorithms~\ref{alg:uniform_noise} and~\ref{alg:trunc_exp_noise}), or generating binned magnitudes by first sampling from the continuous GR exponential distribution and then discretizing them with the floor function, yields rejection rates that are statistically indistinguishable from those reported here.
+In particular, using the median instead of the mean of the $N_{\mathrm{NOISE}}$ $p\,$-values (line 22 of Algorithms 1 and 2 in the Supplemental Material), or generating binned magnitudes by first sampling from the continuous GR exponential distribution and then discretizing them with the floor function, yields rejection probabilities that are statistically indistinguishable from those reported here.